What’s Behind the India–China Border Disengagement Deal

 News Analysis

-NEW DELHI—A recent agreement between India and China to completely disengage militarily along their disputed border of eastern Ladakh was a result shaped by complex diplomacy between the two nations, the timing of U.S. elections, and the larger geopolitical developments in the Indo-Pacific, according to experts.
+NEW DELHI—A recent agreement between India and China to completely disengage militarily along their disputed border in eastern Ladakh was the result of complex diplomacy between the two nations, the timing of U.S. elections, and larger geopolitical developments in the Indo-Pacific, according to experts.

-This diplomacy was seen not only in the military communication channels set up between the two countries to defuse tensions but was clearly visible at multiple recent multilateral forums.
+This diplomacy was seen not only in the military communication channels set up between the two countries to defuse tensions, but was also clearly visible at multiple recent multilateral forums.

 The agreement, announced on Oct.
-21, came on the heels of the Shanghai Cooperation Organisation (SCO) Summit in Pakistan and a few days before the BRICS Summit in Russia.
+21, came on the heels of the Shanghai Cooperation Organization (SCO) summit in Pakistan and a few days before the BRICS (Brazil, Russia, India, China, and South Africa) summit in Russia.
 India and China are key members of both intergovernmental groups.
 The border development also emerged ahead of the extremely harsh winter season in the high-altitude region.

-Satoru Nagao, a non-resident fellow at the Washington-based think tank Hudson Institute, told The Epoch Times that the India-China border agreement is a significant geopolitical development in the Indo-Pacific triggered by China’s changing priorities in the region.
-India is not currently an urgent matter for China, because it wants to focus on Taiwan, the U.S. election, and the new administration in the White House.
+Satoru Nagao, a nonresident fellow at the Washington-based think tank Hudson Institute, told The Epoch Times that the India–China border agreement is a significant geopolitical development in the Indo-Pacific, triggered by the Chinese regime’s changing priorities in the region.
+India is not currently an urgent matter for the Chinese Communist Party (CCP) because it wants to focus on Taiwan, the U.S. election, and the new administration in the White House.

 During their meeting, Modi and Xi announced that their special representatives would meet to find solutions and “explore a fair, reasonable and mutually acceptable solution to the boundary question,” according to a statement by the Indian external affairs ministry.